Kaikhosru Shapurji Sorabji: Admirers and inner withdrawal (1950–1968)

-In 1950, Sorabji left London, and in 1956, he settled in The Eye, a house that he had built for himself in the village of Corfe Castle, Dorset.
+In 1950, Sorabji left London, and in 1956, he settled in The Eye, (Note: The name derives from the Eye of Horus, which was engraved on a metal plate near the entrance.) a house that he had built for himself in the village of Corfe Castle, Dorset.
 He had been on holidays in Corfe Castle since 1928 and the place had appealed to him for many years.
 In 1946, he expressed the desire to be there permanently, and once settled in the village, he rarely ventured outside.
 While Sorabji felt despised by the English music establishment, the main target of his ire was London, which he called the "International Human Rubbish dump" and "Spivopolis" (a reference to the term spiv).
 Living expenses also played a role in his decision to leave the city.
 As a critic, he earned no money, and while his lifestyle was modest, he sometimes found himself in financial difficulties.
 Sorabji had a strong emotional attachment to his mother, which has been partly attributed to being abandoned by his father and the impact this had on their financial security.
 She accompanied him on his travels and he spent nearly two-thirds of his life with her until the 1950s.
 He also looked after his mother in her last years when they were no longer together.

 Despite his social isolation and withdrawal from the world of music, Sorabji retained a circle of close admirers.
 Concerns over the fate of his music gradually intensified, as Sorabji did not record any of his works and none of them had been published since 1931.
 The most ambitious attempt to preserve his legacy was initiated by Frank Holliday, an English trainer and teacher who met Sorabji in 1937 and was his closest friend for about four decades.
 From 1951 to 1953, Holliday organised the presentation of a letter inviting Sorabji to make recordings of his own music.
 Sorabji received the letter, signed by 23 admirers, soon after, but made no recordings then, in spite of the enclosed cheque for 121 guineas.
 Sorabji was concerned by the impact copyright laws would have on the spread of his music, but Holliday eventually persuaded him after years of opposition, objections and stalling.
 A little over 11 hours of music were recorded in Sorabji's home between 1962 and 1968.
 Although the tapes were not intended for public circulation, leaks occurred and some of the recordings were included in a 55-minute WBAI broadcast from 1969 and a three-hour programme produced by WNCN in 1970.
 The latter was broadcast several times in the 1970s and helped in the dissemination and understanding of Sorabji's music.